 Check USCIS Processing Times

-USCIS processing times for I-539 often change, but USCIS posts general information on current timing.
-If you are applying from Virginia, your I-539 will go through the Vermont Service Center.
+- Check the processing times for the I-539 change of status application.
+Applications made in Virginia are processed by the Vermont Service Center.
 Past processing times have ranged from a few weeks to over a year.

 Advantages of applying for an I-539 Change of Status